chericito/mobohubb-docs/docs/PROFILE/personal-information.md

 1. **Go** to the portal’s top menu.
 2. **Find** and **click** on the **“Profile”** section.
-   * This is where you manage your personal information.
+   * This is where you visualize your personal information.
 3. **Click** the **“Edit”** button.
 4. **Edit** your personal information and **click** **“Save”** to confirm the changes.